swagger-api/swagger-codegen/README.md

 Also for `swagger-codegen version 3` templates and classes for code generation are being migrated to [swagger-codegen-generators](https://github.com/swagger-api/swagger-codegen-generators) repo.
 In order to know this migration process you can refer this [page.](https://github.com/swagger-api/swagger-codegen/wiki/Swagger-Codegen-migration-(swagger-codegen-generators-repository))

+# Security contact

+Please disclose any security-related issues or vulnerabilities by emailing [security@swagger.io](mailto:security@swagger.io), instead of using the public issue tracker.

 # License information on Generated Code

 The Swagger Codegen project is intended as a benefit for users of the Swagger / Open API Specification.
 The project itself has the [License](#license) as specified.
 In addition, please understand the following points: